timothy-kindreganGHS/introA/README.md

 # introA
-Work for Intro A for "Intro to Coding" class at Greenwich High SChool.
+Work for Intro A for "Intro to Coding" class at Greenwich High School.